NathanRodet/3mern-rest-api/README.md

-# supinfo-3mern
+# 3mern - REST API to manage launch, rover and more...

-My first API : Rest API build with Nodejs and Expressjs.
+Rest API build with Nodejs and Expressjs.

 ## Deliverables